-Technically, the X-Road software does not set any limitations to the size of the ecosystem or the member organizations.
-The ecosystem may be nationwide, or it may be limited to organizations meeting specific criteria, e.g., clients of a commercial service provider.
-Thanks to its scalable architecture and organizational model, X-Road is exceptionally flexible, and it supports various kinds of setups:
+Technically, the X-Road software imposes no limitations on the size of the ecosystem or the member organisations.
+The ecosystem may be nationwide or limited to organisations meeting specific criteria (e.g., clients of a commercial service provider).
+Thanks to its scalable architecture and organisational model, X-Road is exceptionally flexible, and it supports various kinds of setups:

 national data exchange layer